wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 And the map should reflect that the armies have been removed

 And it should be the next player's turn
+- Claim a card for YELLOW if they earned it

 And the next player should receive their armies for the PLACEMENT phase